solid/solidproject.org/_posts/this-week-in-solid/2019-12-18-this-week-in-solid.md

 There's plenty of work to carry out in the year to come.
 Here's a little list of things that people have mentioned they would love to see happen in 2020: stable standard, improved onboarding, user friendly apps, multiple Pod implementations, and better developing tools.
 * At CERN, the birthplace of the web, a group will be meeting to talk about work on Solid.
 [Read more](https://indico.cern.ch/e/CERN-Solid-brainstorming) about the Solid event at CERN.
 * There are already a few [Solid Events](https://solidproject.org/events) and [talks](https://solidproject.org/press) about Solid, more coming soon
+* There will be another course teaching Solid at the University of Oviedo

 Until next year :)